From mainbranch

 For Claude: When resuming:

-See references/migration-multi-offer.md for the complete migration flow: detection, naming, atomic execution, brand-level offer.md creation, product-ladder.md, and commit.
+See references/migration-multi-offer.md for the complete migration flow: detection, naming, atomic execution, brand-level offer.md creation, product-ladder.md, and the saved checkpoint.

 Once setup is complete, tell the user: